SAIKUMAR124/next-shopping-pro/README.md

 This Application uses Redux to store Cart details and its operations(add, delete & update Quantitys).

-The Home page & Product details page data is fetched using getServerSideProps concept.
+The Home page, Contact Page & Product details page data is fetched using getServerSideProps concept.

-The Contact Page details is fetched using getStaticProps concept.

 ## Home Page
 The data in the home page is fetched from FakeAPI using getServerSideProps